The New Eves: meet the Brighton quartet with a mind-bending live set

 It’s 2021, and four friends find themselves lying on a bed together in Brighton.
 After hours spent laughing and chatting together, they decide to start a band and call it The New Eves.
-“We didn’t even know how to plug in [our instruments]”, says violinist Violet Farrer, recalling the memory three years later.
-“After our first rehearsal I was shaking the whole way home”, adds drummer Ella Russell.
+“After we first played our song ‘Mother’, I was shaking the whole way home”, says drummer Ella Russell, recalling the memory three years later.
 “But in this band, we give feelings power.”

 From their formative jamming sessions “in a carwash below a viaduct” to taking over east London tastemaker venues like Moth Club and Rich Mix, The New Eves have gained a reputation as an unmissable live band.
 When NME arrives at the capital’s 21Soho venue to meet them, however, their soundcheck appears to have halted.
 Equipped with a cello, violin, flute, and accordion, the four-piece aren’t the typical client for London’s guitar-centric, ‘plug and play’ small venues.
 Case in point: the sound engineer is having a tough time grappling with the band’s intricate tech spec.
 It’s a quietly amusing moment.